PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 This task is an upgrade version of the MoveToMapPokemon task.
 It will fetch pokemon informations from any number of urls (sources), including PokemonGo-Map, or from the social feature.
 You can also use the old PokemonGo-Map project.
 For information on how to properly setup PokemonGo-Map have a look at the Github page of the project [here](https://github.com/PokemonGoMap/PokemonGo-Map).
 You can also use [this](https://github.com/YvesHenri/PogoLocationFeeder), which is an adapted version of the application that NecroBot used to snipe.
 There is an example config in `config/config.json.map.example`.

+Please note that this feature only works with a radius of 15KM.
+By default, it will continue at new location once snipe is done unless you specify it not to with `teleport_back_to_last_location` set to true.

 ### Options
 [[back to top](#table-of-contents)]